mvolkmann/blog/src/dart.md

 Variables whose values are known at compile-time should be declared with the keyword `const`.
-Class fields whose values are known at compile-time should be declared with the keywords `static const`.
+Class properties whose values are known at compile-time should be declared with the keywords `static const`.
 When the type is a object or array, the contents also cannot be changed.

-Variables and class fields whose values are set once at run-time and then never changed should be declared with the keyword `final`.
+Variables and class properties whose values are set once at run-time and then never changed should be declared with the keyword `final`.
 When the type is a object or array, the contents can be changed.